Aerospace Automated Parts Washer Cleaning, Rinsing, and Dryer Conveyor System with Regenerative DI Water System

 Environmental Benefit of Aqueous vs. nPb Solvent Based System Processes

-This system was designed to be a closed loop, zero discharge system meaning there would not be a continuous flow waste stream from the system and regular waste water from the rinse tanks is recycled and reused within the system via closed loop, regenerative deionized water system.
-This system eliminates the rinse water consumption and waste from the system for a large cost savings in water supply and disposal.
+This system was designed to be a closed loop, zero discharge system meaning there would not be a continuous flow waste stream from the system and regular waste water from the rinse tanks is recycled and reused within the system via a closed loop, regenerative de-ionized water system.
+This system eliminates the rinse water consumption and waste from the system.
+This is a huge cost savings in both water supply and disposal.